Chaldean Oracles: Metaphysics of the Oracles

-The metaphysical schema of the Chaldean Oracles begins with an absolutely transcendent deity called Father, with whom resides Power, a productive principle from which it appears Intellect proceeds.
-This Intellect has a twofold function, to contemplate the Forms of the purely intellectual realm of the Father, and to craft and govern the material realm.
-In this latter capacity the Intellect is Demiurge.
+The metaphysical schema of the Chaldean Oracles begins with an absolute transcendent deity called the Father, whose Power produces Intellect.
+This Intellect contemplates purely intellectual Forms in the realm of the Father, and dually creates and governs the material realm.
+This dual aspect of Intellect is the Demiurge.

-The Oracles further posit a barrier between the intellectual and the material realm, personified as Hecate.
-In the capacity of barrier, or more properly "membrane", Hecate separates the two 'fires,' i.e., the purely intellectual fire of the Father, and the material fire from which the cosmos is created, and mediates all divine influence upon the lower realm.
+The Oracles further posit a boundary between the intellectual and the material realms, personified as Hecate.
+As a barrier or membrane, Hecate separates the purely intellectual fire of the Father from the material fire of the cosmos, and mediates all divine influence upon the lower realm.

 From Hecate is derived the World-Soul, which in turn emanates Nature, the governor of the sub-lunar realm.
-From Nature is derived Fate, which is capable of enslaving the lower part of the human soul.
-The goal of existence then is to purify the lower soul of all contact with Nature and Fate by living a life of austerity and contemplation.
-Salvation is achieved by an ascent through the planetary spheres, during which the soul casts off the various aspects of its lower soul, and becomes pure intellect.
+From Nature is derived Fate, which can enslave the baser human soul.
+The goal of existence is to purify the baser soul from all contact with Nature and Fate by a life of austerity and contemplation.
+Salvation is achieved by an ascent through the planetary spheres, casting off the various baser aspects to become pure intellect.

-Beneath the world of the Intelligible Triad of Father, the Magna Mater or Hecate, and Intellect lie the three successive descending Empyrean, Ethereal and Elemental Worlds.
-A Second Demiurgic Intellect represents the divine power in the Empyrean World, a Third Intellect represents the divine power in the Ethereal World.
-An Elemental World is ruled by Hypezokos or Flower of Fire.
+Beneath the Intelligible Triad of Father, Magna Mater or Hecate, and Intellect lie the three successively descending worlds, Empyrean, Ethereal, and Elemental, respectively governed by a Second, Third, and Fourth Demiurgic Intellect.
+An additional Elemental World is ruled by Hypezokos or Flower of Fire.

-The Chaldean Oracles were first translated into English by Thomas Stanley in 1662, and popularized by Thomas Taylor in 1797, followed by Isaac Preston Cory in 1832.
-They were taken up in the 19th-century esoteric order, the Hermetic Order of the Golden Dawn and Taylor's translation was published in an edition by William Wynn Westcott in 1895, titled 'The Chaldaean Oracles of Zoroaster' as part of the Golden Dawn's 'Collectanea Hermetica' series.
+The Chaldean Oracles were first translated into English by Thomas Stanley in 1662, and popularized by Thomas Taylor in 1797 and Isaac Preston Cory in 1832.
+They were taken up in the 19th-century esoteric Order of the Golden Dawn, which in 1895 published Taylor's translation in William Wynn Westcott's edition under the title 'The Chaldaean Oracles of Zoroaster', as part of the Golden Dawn's 'Collectanea Hermetica' series.